-NCERT Solutions Class 5 EVS Chapter 18 is a chapter related to people and family of a person named Jatrya.
-Here, we could see who we think as a family and what do we learn from them.
-This chapter solution brings along a series of questions regarding what kind of sounds we hear every day.
+NCERT Solutions Class 5 EVS Chapter 18 is related to the people and the family of a person named Jatrya.
+Here, we could see who we think of as a family and what we learn from them.
+The NCERT Solutions for Chapter 18 brings along a series of questions regarding what kind of sounds we hear every day.

 Think and Tell:

 Q1: Jatrya felt alone, even in a crowd of people.
 Have you ever felt like this?

-Answer: Yes, there are times I felt alone even in a crowd of people.
-When I joined school even though many people surrounded me, I felt alone.
+Answer: Yes, there were times I felt alone, even in a crowd of people.
+When I joined the school, even though many people surrounded me, I felt alone.

 Q2: Imagine how it feels to leave one’s own place and go far away to live in a new place.

 Q3: Why do you think families like that of Jatrya’s are coming to big cities?

 Answer: Because small cities and villages do not have much opportunities.
-Big cities have much opportunities for education as well as for jobs.
+Big cities have many opportunities for education as well as for jobs.

-Q4: Have you seen any children (in your school or neighborhood) who also go to work?
+Q4: Have you seen any children (in your school or neighbourhood) who also go to work?

-Answer: Yes, I saw many children go to work.
+Answer: Yes, I have seen many children go to work.

 Q5: What kind of work do they do?
 Why do they have to work?

 Q1: In Khedi village, what all did children learn?

-Answer: Children in Khedi village learnt dancing, playing flute and dhol, making vessels and other things from bamboo and clay and recognizing birds and imitating their sounds.
+Answer: Children in Khedi village learnt dancing, playing flute and dhol, making vessels and other things from bamboo and clay and recognising birds and imitating their sounds.

 Q2: What do you learn from your elders?

-Answer: I learnt maintaining love and affection towards people and animals, respecting the elders, helping others in their difficult times and many more.
+Answer: I learnt to maintain love and affection towards people and animals, respect the elders, help others in their difficult times and many more.

 Q3: Jatrya learnt so many things in Khedi.
 How many of those would be useful for him in Mumbai?

-Answer: Jatrya learnt so many things in khedi which will be helpful in Mumbai.
-Some of them are playing flutes, dhol and selling the goods these will help in earning money in Mumbai.
+Answer: Jatrya learnt so many things in Khedi, which will be helpful for him in Mumbai.
+Some of them are playing the flutes, dhol and selling goods, which will help in earning money in Mumbai.

 Q4: Do you hear the sounds of birds every day?
 Which ones?